dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-### Fri 26 Mar
+### Sat 27 Mar

-My font is now designed to look like constellations.
-The positions of the points that make up the lines remain equidistantly spaced on a circle (as with the previous iteration), however points that are not used to make the letter become the same size as the stars in the background.
+I have finished the letters of my font manually.
+I will use the editor to complete the numbers of the font